 Figure 4.3 CW Doppler radar to measure the speed of cars.
 Police often use CW radar to measure the speed of cars.
 What is actually measured is the fraction of the total speed, which is towards the radar.
 If there is some difference between the direction of motion and the line-of-sight, there will be error.
 Fortunately for speeders, the measured speed is always lower than the actual.
 CW Doppler radar systems are used in military applications where the measuring the range rate is desired.
 Of course, range rate can be determined from the basic pulsed radar system by measuring the change in the detected range from pulse to pulse.
 CW systems measure the instantaneous range rate, and maintain continuous contact with the target.
 4.5 Frequency Modulated Continuous Wave (FMCW) Radar It is also possible to use a CW radar system to measure range instead of range rate by frequency modulation, the systematic variation of the transmitted frequency.
 What this does in effect is to put a unique "time stamp" on the transmitted wave at every instant.
 By measuring the frequency of the return signal, the time delay between transmission and reception can be measure and therefore the range determined as before.
-Of course, the amount of frequency modulation must be significantly greater affected. results will be the shift or Doppler expected the than The simplest way to modulate the wave is to linearly increase the frequency.
+Of course, the amount of frequency modulation must be significantly greater than the expected Doppler shift or the results will be affected.
+The simplest way to modulate the wave is to linearly increase the frequency.
 In other words, the transmitted frequency will change at a constant rate.
+4 MMM

 .
 Figure 4.4 FMCW theory of operation The FMCW system measures the instantaneous difference between the transmitted and received frequencies, Δf .
 This difference is directly proportional to the time delay, Δt , which is takes the radar signal to reach the target and return.
 From this the range can be found using the usual formula, $R = c \Delta t/2$.
-The time delay can be found as follows: $$\Delta \mathbf{f} = \mathbf{T} \Delta \mathbf{f} / (\mathbf{f_2} - \mathbf{f_1}) \tag{4.5}$$ Where:
+The time delay can be found as follows: $$\Delta \mathbf{t} = \mathbf{T} \Delta \mathbf{f} / (\mathbf{f}2 - \mathbf{f}1) \tag{4.5}$$ Where:

 $f_1 = minimum$ frequency

+$f_2 = maximum frequency$

-$f_2 = maximum$ frequency T = period of sweep from f_1 to f_2 , and $\Delta f =$ the difference between transmitted and received.
-There is a slight problem which occurs when the sweep resets the frequency and the frequency difference becomes negative (as shown in the plot of Δ f vs. time).
-The system uses a discriminator to clip off the negative signal, leaving only the positive part, which is directly proportional to the range?
-Here is a system
+$T = period of sweep from f_1 to f_2$,

+and Δf = the difference between transmitted and received.

+There is a slight problem, which occurs when the sweep resets the frequency, and the frequency difference becomes negative (as shown in the plot of Δf vs. time).

+Figure 4.5 FMCW block diagram.